Best Practices for Upgrading from v4 to v5

 Dynamic Conditions and WatchVars

-- WatchVars usage is mandatory – In TAS 5, dynamic conditions are evaluated differently due to loading speed optimizations.
+- Mandatory use of WatchVars – In v5, dynamic conditions are evaluated differently due to loading speed optimizations.

-- What previously worked efficiently without WatchVars in TAS 4 now requires explicit WatchVars to avoid performance issues.
+- What worked quickly without WatchVars in v4 now requires explicit WatchVars to avoid performance issues.

 Dynamic Rows

-- Behavior review and optimization are essential, especially for
+- Behavior review and optimization are crucial, especially for

 Key Adjustments